 What is Text-to-Speech (TTS)?

 Text-to-speech (TTS) is the technology that converts written text into natural-sounding spoken audio.
 TTS is the final step in the AI voice agent pipeline, transforming AI-generated responses into lifelike speech that callers hear on the phone.
-Modern neural TTS engines from providers like ElevenLabs produce voices virtually indistinguishable from human speech.
+Modern neural TTS engines produce voices virtually indistinguishable from human speech.

 How TTS Works